celery/celery/docs/userguide/tasks.rst

 Using a custom retry delay
 --------------------------

-When a task is to be retried, it will wait for a given amount of time before doing so.
-The default delay is in the :attr:`~@Task.default_retry_delay` attribute on the task.
+When a task is to be retried, it can wait for a given amount of time before doing so, and the default delay is defined by the :attr:`~@Task.default_retry_delay` attribute.
 By default this is set to 3 minutes.
 Note that the unit for setting the delay is in seconds (int or float).

 You can also provide the `countdown` argument to :meth:`~@Task.retry` to